jonathanKingston/eslint-plugin-no-unescaped/README.md

   const me = "innerHTML";
 ```

-This prevents key usage of variables to access unsafe properties and bypassing the `enforce-tagged-template-protection` rule.
+This prevents key usage of variables to access unsafe properties and bypassing the `enforce` rule.
 This isn't fool proof either however should catch accidental usage of this capability.

 Configure eslint like this:

 ```
-  "unsafe-property-assignment/no-key-assignment": ["error", ["innerHTML"]]
+  "no-unescaped/no-key-assignment": ["error", ["innerHTML"]]
 ```